zhuwenzhen/ClassifyCriticalPoint/README.md

 ClassifyCriticalPoint
 =====================

-Use hessian matrix to find the extrema of a multivariable function and classify them.
+This project was inspired when I was taking Multivariable Calculus class in my freshman year.
+An important problem in multivariable calculus is to find the extrema of a multivariable function.
+Extrema is the most basic feature of the graph of a function, includes maxima, minima, and saddle points.
+ClassifyCriticalPoints can find the critical points of a multivariable function and classify them.